 But cryptocurrency ETFs offer a way around these obstacles.
 When you invest in a crypto ETF, you don’t actually buy any cryptocurrency – instead, the ETF will be based on one of two approaches:

 - Physical-backed crypto ETFs.
 Any digital coins the ETF is designed to track are owned by the fund itself, and you buy units or shares in the ETF.
 If the value of the digital coins owned by the ETF rises, the value of your investment unit also increases.

 - Futures-backed crypto ETFs.
-With this type of ETF, shares in the fund aren’t based on actual coins but on bitcoin futures contracts.
+With this type of ETF, shares in the fund aren’t based on actual coins but on Bitcoin futures contracts.
 A futures contract is an agreement that sets a fixed price and date for buying or selling an asset.
-As a result, they potentially allow investors to profit in either bearish or bullish markets, while also eliminating the risk to the fund of having their crypto assets stolen or hacked.
+As a result, they potentially allow investors to profit in either bearish or bullish markets, while also eliminating the fund’s risk of having their crypto assets stolen or hacked.

 ETF units can be bought and sold on securities exchange markets, but brokerage fees apply.
 Just like shares traded on an exchange, the price of an ETF fluctuates throughout the day as investors buy and sell units.

 You’ll also need to pay a management fee to the ETF issuer, but ETFs generally have lower fees compared to traditional managed funds (like a hedge fund).